 Risks of Baked Crucian Carp in Sour Cream

-• Cholesterol.
+Cholesterol.
 Sour cream can be high in saturated fats, which may raise cholesterol levels if consumed in large quantities.
-It’s important to eat in moderation, especially for those with heart health concerns.

-• Foodborne Illness.
-Undercooking crucian carp or improperly handling raw fish can lead to foodborne illnesses, such as salmonella or parasites.
-Always cook fish to the proper internal temperature and handle it safely.
+Foodborne Illness.
+Undercooking crucian carp or mishandling raw fish can cause foodborne illnesses, like salmonella or parasites.
+Ensure the fish is cooked to the correct internal temperature.

 Taras Shevchenko and the Symbolism of Carp in Ukrainian Culture